mschl0ss/laudable/wiki/notes.md

 ### Do I need a shopping cart table?
 I'm literally just tracking user_id in it.
-BUT shopping_cart lets me just delete the shopping cart and start fresh, instead of going through the joins table
+BUT shopping_cart lets me just delete the shopping cart and start fresh, instead of going through the joins table and removing items

 .